ctreffe/alfred/docs/source/howto_admin.rst

             self += al.Text(f"Number of data sets: {{n}}")

 You have access to alfred3's full functionality in admin mode.
-Useful attributes may be the access to experiment data through :attr:`.ExperimentSession.all_exp_data`, or the :class:`.Button` element for triggering the execution of Python code on the click of a button.
+Useful attributes may be the ones that grant access to experiment data through :attr:`.ExperimentSession.all_exp_data`, or the :class:`.Button` element for triggering the execution of Python code on the click of a button.
 But always take care!

+One last thing: